 The academy will normally seek to discuss any needs or concerns about a child with their parents or carers.
 Where an early help assessment would benefit the child and their family the most appropriate member of staff should approach the parent/carer to take this forward.
-In situations where there are serious needs or child protection concerns the designated safeguarding lead or deputy will contact the parent or carer.
-However, if the setting believes that notifying parents could increase the risk to the child or exacerbate the problem, then advice will first be sought from local authority children's social care.
+In situations where there are serious needs or

-6.11 Pastoral/school-based support (universal support/ low level needs)

-In all cases the academy will consider what support could be offered within the setting via pastoral support processes.
-Pastoral support is offered to all children as and when required.
-Our learning mentor is the first person to initiate this, other members of staff can be used to support our pastoral offer as required.
+6.11 Pastoral/school-based support (universal support/ low level needs) In all cases the academy will consider what support could be offered within the setting via pastoral support processes.
 Pastoral support will be kept under constant review to ensure that it is effective.